 - Dark to light brown tones with grey undertones

-- Golden yellow, light grey, medium and light grey-blues
+- Golden yellow, light grey, medium, and light grey-blues

 What is surprising to many who choose to decorate in a minimalist theme is that you can select quite an array of colors in your palette, as long as they all have a monochromatic tone.

 Grey undertones are prevalent, as it softens the brightness of colors and is easy on the eyes.
-Check out this color palette of prints neutral wall art on Amazon that illustrates many earthy shades common in minimalist decorating.
+Check out this color palette of neutral wall print art on Amazon that illustrates many earthy shades common in minimalist decorating.